-However, when student deficiencies cannot be addressed within the context of a course or other experience-either because they are too serious or too broad (i.e., they extend beyond a single course or experience)-they must be brought to the attention of the faculty as a whole, in the form of a behavioral description of the deficiency.
+However, when student deficiencies cannot be addressed within the context of a course or other experience-either because they are too serious or too broad (i.e., they extend beyond a single course or experience)-they must be brought to the attention of the training director and the student's advisor, in the form of a behavioral description of the deficiency.
 Such deficiencies are generally handled in the same way that deficiencies arising from annual reviews are handled (refer to the three possible consequences in the section, "Student Deficiencies and Possible Consequences").